FAQs – Frequently Asked Questions

 Do you have a veterinarian on staff?

-We are affiliated with two local veterinary clinics, just minutes away from our building: Camden Pet Hospital and Minneapolis Veterinary Hospital.
+We are affiliated with two local veterinary clinics, just minutes away from our building: Modern Love Veterinary and Minneapolis Veterinary Hospital.
 Should an emergency arise, these doctors will work with Metro Dogs.
 In the unlikely scenario that neither is available, we will utilize Affiliated Emergency Veterinary Service at 4708 Olson Memorial Highway in Golden Valley, just 3.5 miles from our location.

 I’m having trouble viewing the webcam on my computer.
 Can you help?